Early Favorites for the Fall 2020 Anime Season

 Image Credit: Funimation

 I remembering hearing things about Majo no Tabitabi (Wandering Witch) and thinking it sounded a lot like Bofuri from last winter.
 Surprise surprise: titular Elaina is voiced by the same VA!
 From the get-go, I loved the idea of a young witch exploring a wide-open world.
 In the first episode of the series, we see Elaina conquer her exams and study under a witch to gain official status.
 The simplicity of this 22-minute adventure that starts and finishes in one episode was refreshing.
 I don’t mind overarching narratives, but the episodic nature of fantasy animes give you the opportunity to learn the world.
-Unlike a show like Attack on Titan, you learn as Elaina learns.
+Unlike a show like Attack on Titan (check out our post on the trailer for season 4), you learn as Elaina learns.

 I’m excited for this series for reasons outside the show itself.
 Originally, this story began as a light novel.
 Author Jougi Shiraishi actually released the first stories as an e-book on Amazon Kindle’s marketplace.
 In January of this year, the novels began coming to America and there are 13 published volumes in Japan as of July.
 The show looks wonderful, the characters seem interesting, and I hope the best is yet to come after a strong start.